Open-MBEE/exec-mms/README.md

 ## Contributing

-To learn how you can get involved in a variety of ways, please see [Contibuting to OpenMBEE](https://www.openmbee.org/contribute).
+To learn how you can get involved in a variety of ways, please see [Contributing to OpenMBEE](https://www.openmbee.org/contribute).

 ## Versioning